vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 Short name: none

-The timeout period for uploading the vSphere Integrated Containers  appliance and container images to the ESXi host, and for powering on the appliance.
+The timeout period for uploading the vSphere Integrated Containers Engine  appliance and container images to the ESXi host, and for powering on the appliance.
 Specify a value in the format `XmYs` if the default timeout of 3m0s is insufficient.

 <pre>--timeout 5m0s</pre>